fossabot/Records/README.md

 Once the `Records` binary is built, link it to your project.

-* Install Sourcery.
-* Create a yml file for sourcery.
-* Add annotation marks for sourcery in each of your NSManaged object suclasses.
-* Add a build phase for sourcery.

 Consider using [Homebrew](https://brew.sh) to install [Sourcery](https://github.com/krzysztofzablocki/Sourcery) v0.11.0+

 Create the following at the root directory of your project.